josephj/ignition-fe-coding-test-answer/README.md

 - spinner doesn't show, and
 - clicking the button increments value, and
-- current value calculation is shown as a correct correct
+- current value calculation is shown as a correct

 NOTE: